s-j/hpstr-jekyll-theme/_posts/2016-01-31-ten-things-i-wish-i-knew-before-starting-on-a-phd.md

    – Ok, think this: Eventually it will work out.
 And if not, there will be something else.
 One way or another, in five years from now you will be in a completely different state and none of this will matter at all.
 In fact, you will look back and remember only the best parts – that is the exotic places, banquets and drinks.

-   For now, just focus on the small things – writing a good paragraph, finding a clever way to present a result, typing another block of code, running another experiment, enjoying the paper you read, etc. Whatever you do right – focus only on this, and afterwards leave your work at the office.
+   For now, just focus on the small things – writing a good paragraph, finding a clever way to present a result, typing another block of code, running another experiment, enjoying the paper you read, etc. Whatever you do right now – focus only on this, and afterwards leave your work at the office.

 10. **Enjoy your spare time, meet new people and friends**